-If you’re thinking there’s some great investment opportunities in Glasgow to just snatch up, then you’d be right.
-After all, Glasgow smiles better (remember that advertising campaign?).
+If you’re thinking there’s some great investment opportunities in Glasgow to just snatch up, then you would be right.
+After all, they do say that Glasgow “smiles better” (remember that advertising campaign?).

 But seriously; Glasgow has one of the best rental yields in the UK for investing, with plenty of good capital growth and loads of exciting new developments underway.

-There’s a reason why Glasgow is often referred to as ‘the second city’ – it’s bigger than Edinburgh, with a larger population and economy (the largest in Scotland, and the fourth largest in the UK, in fact!).
+There’s a reason why Glasgow was often referred to as ‘the second city’ in the UK and it’s still one the countries strongest – it’s bigger than Edinburgh, with a larger population and economy (the largest in Scotland, and the fourth largest in the UK, in fact!).

-Despite all these great selling points, you’ll also get more bang for your buck in Glasgow, as it’s one of the cheapest cities in the UK to buy property.
+And, on top of all these great selling points, you’ll also get more bang for your buck in Glasgow, as it’s one of the least expensive cities in the UK to buy property.